With the increase in the number of mobile internet users, there is no doubt that the web is moving towards mobile.

-The increase in the number of mobile internet users first gave birth to the development and of mobile responsive web designs – which Google highly recommends for every website.
+The increase in the number of mobile internet users first gave birth to the development of mobile responsive web designs – which Google highly recommends for every website.

-Now, to improve the mobile users’ experience with faster loading web-pages led to the introduction of Accelerated Mobile Pages (AMP).
+Now, to improve the mobile users’ experience with faster loading web pages led to the introduction of Accelerated Mobile Pages (AMP).

 What is Accelerated Mobile Pages (AMP)?

 The Accelerated Mobile Pages is an open-source coding for publishers which runs a stripped-down version of HTML.

 The main objective for AMP is to enable publishers to load their sites quickly on mobile devices.

 The reason for this is that mobile responsive designs could take longer to load desktop resources.

 No doubt that most of the elements of a desktop site view are unnecessary for a mobile website.
 AMP is just a way of improving the mobile Users’ experience.